Massimo Di Gesu

 Massimo Di Gesu is an Italian composer, born in 1970.

+His artistic work also encompasses poetry, with his musical and poetic practices connected by his stated “principle of necessity”.

 Academic studies

 At the Milan Conservatory Di Gesu attained the Diploma in Piano in 1992, and the Diploma in Composition in 1995.
 He studied composition with Bruno Bettinelli, and piano with Jole Mantegazza and Anita Porrini, one of Cortot's and Benedetti Michelangeli's pupils.
 Besides further piano studies with Valerio Premuroso, he attended post-graduate composition courses at the Petrassi Academy (Parma), at the University of Central England (Birmingham), and at the University of Leeds.

 Style

 «At first, his musical thought could be traced back to the expressionism of Schönberg and the mastery of Berg.